caliwokstar/odin-recipes/README.md

-# odin-recipes
+# Odin recipes

-This is a simple recipe website that will have a few links to recipes that anyone can do without many ingredients.
+This is a simple recipe website that will have a few links to recipes.

-# Self Reflection:
+# Self Reflection

-WIP
+I went a little but off the curriculum and figured out that I can put Unordered lists inside an Ordered list and that helped make my website more pleasing to the eye in my opinion